acetic acid

 Importance

-Off-flavour formed during ageing in pack from precursors which are formed during fermentation.
-Positive flavour note in Honey beers.
+Ethyl phenylacetate off-flavour formed during ageing in pack from precursors which are formed during fermentation.
+It is a positive flavour note in Honey beers.

 CAS registry number